 - 2020 FC IMM 4516-19

-The Federal Court ordered that the IAD must provide the Applicant an opportunity to provide oral testimony in a show-cause hearing.
+The Federal Court ordered that the IAD must provide the Applicant an opportunity to provide oral testimony.
 Failure to do so is a breach of the Applicant’s procedural fairness protections.

 - 2020 FC IMM-24-20

 The Federal Court ordered that the Applicant’s procedural fairness protections were violated when the CBSA turned an interview into an admissibility hearing without notice.
 (This was a gross violation of the Applicant’s rights and resulted in the Removal Order being set aside.)

 The Federal Court ordered that the Visa Officer failed to consider responsive evidence to procedural fairness request.
 Insufficient analysis by the Visa Officer of the evidence provided.
 (Always ensure sufficient evidence and documentation is included to avoid a refusal.)

 The Federal Court ordered that the Visa Officer failed to consider various pieces of evidence provided by the Applicant in anticipation and response to potential issues.
 The Visa Officer erred in their decision making, rendering an unreasonable decision that was not defensible on the evidence and facts.

 - Sandhu v Canada (Citizenship and Immigration) 2019 CanLII 128360

 The Appellant was convicted of two counts of assault.
 Accordingly, five years have not yet elapsed from the completion of the sentence.

 The test to be applied with respect to discretionary jurisdiction of the IAD is whether, taking into account the best interests of a child directly affected by the decision, there are sufficient humanitarian or compassionate considerations that warrant special relief in light of all the circumstances of the case.